JujuAdams/Scribble/9.0/typist-starting-and-stopping.md

 **Typist Method:** `.get_position()`

-**Returns**: Real, the position of the typist's "head", corresponding to the index of the most recently revealed glyph
+**Returns**: Number, the position of the typist's "head", corresponding to the index of the most recently revealed glyph

 |Name|Datatype|Purpose|
 |----|--------|-------|